-* S&P 500 within points of record levels, may find resistance
+* S&P 500 within points of record levels, may find

 * Emerging markets in focus after Ukraine president ousted